mipear/dwr-agored/README.md

 ### Future Development

 - For users to be able to input precise, correct location.
 Currently this is based on trust, which is likely to be wrong.
+- Ability for users to reset passwords if they have forgotten their password

 ## Features